Editorial Policies

 Manuscripts should include a statement specifying the appropriate permissions and/or licences for collection of plant or seed specimens.
 We recommend that authors comply with the Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.

 Researchers are expected to comply with their institutional and funder’s requirements, as well as any national regulations.
 They should be aware of dual-use concerns related to their work and take steps to minimize misuse of their research.
 Such concerns include, but are not limited to, biosecurity, nuclear and chemical threats.
-Where relevant regulations exist, authors should disclose whether their study is subject to consideration as dual use research of concern; if it is, the manuscript should report the authority granting approval and reference number for the regulatory approval.
+Where relevant regulations exist, authors should disclose whether their study is subject to consideration as dual-use research of concern; if it is, the authority granting approval and reference number for the regulatory approval should be indicated in the manuscript.
 When the study reports material that can be harmful outside the laboratory context, the manuscript should describe appropriate containment (e.g. biosafety) procedures.

 We recognize the widespread view that openness in science helps to alert society to potential threats and to defend against them, and we anticipate that only very rarely will the risks be perceived as outweighing the benefits of publishing a paper that has otherwise been deemed appropriate for publication.